 - Size: Some dummies come in different sizes.
 The smaller ones are best for newborns and tend to be a little softer too.

 - Teat: Choose between a cherry teat and an orthodontic teat.
 Cherry is a good option for newborns.
+The nipple should be made of soft, pliable material and should have a smooth surface.
+You may also wish to match the teat that of their bottle.

 - Single piece dummies: Are a good option to consider as they tend to be safer to use as they don’t come apart easily.